-Why are we moving towards energy efficient bulbs?
+Why are we moving towards energy efficient light bulbs?

 The normal lighting that your house will be equipped with is an incandescent or tungsten bulb.
 There are multiple reasons why this might not be the best way of lighting your house:

-- Most of the electricity that goes through these lights is actually converted to heat as opposed to light so is therefore wasteful, and an inefficient way of lighting your house.
+- Most of the electricity that goes through these lights is actually converted to heat as opposed to light so is therefore wasteful, and is not an energy efficient way of lighting your house.

 - They only last for a short time, especially when you turn them off and on again frequently.
 They typically last only around 1,000 hours or one year of average use.
 The constant replacing can mean that costs add up.